-HEROIN DETOX IN HOUSTON, TEXAS
+HEROIN DETOX NEAR HOUSTON, TX

-Heroin is a powerful opiate narcotic that comes from the opium poppy plant.
+Heroin is a powerful opiate narcotic derived from the opium poppy plant.
 Opium poppies produce morphine, codeine, and other opiates that act on the brain to create feelings of euphoria.
-For medicinal purposes, these drugs are often prescribed by doctors to treat chronic pain for individuals that have undergone major surgery or those that suffer from cancer.
-Individuals that suffer from opiate addiction will often turn to heroin as it’s a cheaper alternative to prescription pain medication.
+For medicinal purposes, these drugs are often prescribed by doctors to treat chronic pain.
+Individuals that have undergone major surgery or who suffer from cancer may also be prescribed these drugs to cope with pain.

 heroin detox houston